 Margery Hume chained herself to the statue of Viscount Falkland.
 The bolt cutters were found and used to remove Margery.
 The damage the cutters did to the spur on the Viscount’s right boot during the forcible removal is still visible.

 Viscount Falkland Statue

-Later that year, on 14 November 1909, Theresa Garnett attempted to assault Winston Churchill, then President of the Board of Trade, at Bristol Temple Meads railway station.
+Later that year, on 14 November 1909, Theresa Garnett (1888 - 1966), pictured at the top of the post, attempted to assault Winston Churchill, then President of the Board of Trade, at Bristol Temple Meads railway station.

 She broke through a cordon of police and got onto the station platform and attempted to strike Churchill with a dog-whip.
 Some reports say she managed to lash him and cut his face.
 However, Theresa later admitted that her strike missed.
 Churchill was able to seize her and secure the whip after a struggle.

 She was arrested and sentenced to a month in Horfield Prison (now HMP Bristol) for disturbing the peace.
 Winston Churchill didn’t press charges for the assault itself.
 While in prison, Theresa went on hunger strike and was force-fed.
 She ended her time in prison in its hospital.

 On her release, the Women's Social and Political Union awarded Theresa the Hunger Strike Medal in honour of her valour for going on hunger strike.
 Theresa later left the suffragettes as she disagreed with their arson campaign.

 In World War One, she worked as a sister at the Royal London Hospital and served on the Western Front with the Civil Hospital Reserve.
 She was commended for 'gallant and distinguished service in the field' in France.